 Norwood Day Surgery can help treat thinning hair and balding.

-We offer a full range of procedures for hair loss restoration in Adelaide so that you can experience improvement in the volume of your hair.
+We offer a full range of procedures for female and male hair loss restoration in Adelaide so that you can experience improvement in the volume of your hair.

 Norwood Day Surgery can provide the following types of hair restoration strategies: